ashrithpalla-sys/AshrithPalla-FSAB-Dev-TicTacToe/README.md

 Only the current player's clock runs.
 Running out of time loses the round.
 Changing colors keeps your moves; changing the clock resets the game.
 Refreshing the page resets everything.

 I chose the color-switching and chess-clock ideas.
-Codex helped with the code, testing, and README.
+Codex helped with the code and testing.

 ## What I learned